USRSE/usrse.github.io/_events/2022/2022-11-steering-committee-nomination-workshop.md

 - explain the nomination process and the responsibilities that come with the role

-- help you generate ideas for the nomination prompts and combat imposters syndrome, especially in the case that you have a unique background
+- help you generate ideas for the nomination prompts and combat imposter syndrome, especially in the case that you have a unique background

 - give you enough time and space to complete the entire nomination and ask any questions that come up throughout